GenericMappingTools/gmt/doc/rst/source/subplot.rst

 **-D**
-    Use the prevailing defaults settings (via gmt.conf or **--PAR**\ =\ *value*) and the selections made via **-B**, **-C**, **-M** and **-S** to determine the panel sizes (if using **-Ff**) and panel spacings only, but do *not* draw and annotated any frames.
+    Use the prevailing defaults settings (via gmt.conf or **--PAR**\ =\ *value*) and the selections made via **-B**, **-C**, **-M** and **-S** to determine the panel sizes (if using **-Ff**) and panel spacings only, but do *not* draw and annotate any frames.
 This option is useful if you wish to lay down a partial subplot with annotations and frames, but then want to plot data inside it separately later without redrawing the frames.
 With different **-B**, **-C**, **-M** and **-S** choices the two subplots may not align, but with **-D** they will.  **Note**: It is assumed that **-F** stays the same [Draw and annotate frames as indicated].